 With that out of the way, let’s get into the rest of the options in this Cup.
 I will make special note of things that beat the Duck, but otherwise, this should be a fairly typical rundown from here on out.

 10,000 Dust/25 Candy

 Vine Whip | Seed Bomb & Sludge Bomb

-Up until very recently, PvPoke recommended Bulba run with Sludge Bomb and Power Whip, the moveset closest to big brother Venusaur’s Sludge Bomb and Frenzy Plant… but that’s only half right, and leaves Bulbsaur looking very average.
-No, in Little League you usually want speed over brute force, and so even though Seed Bomb is a pretty mediocre 55 damage for 40 energy (hey, at least it’s much better than Aerial Ace!) as compared to Power Whip’s 90 damage for only 10 addtional energy, it’s Seed Bomb that you want.
-Between that and the Sludge Bomb that makes Venusaur such a rockstar in PvP, Bulbasaur suddenly becomes arguably THE best Grass type in the entire meta, able to beat every Water type but Slowpoke (yes, that can include Ducklett) AND the vast majority of other Grasses, with only Ferroseed, Shadow Snover, and Exeggcute being the viable-ish ones that can survive Bulba.
-I don’t think I would recommend Shadow Bulba though, as it loses to Tenacool and Ducklett and is just generally shakier across the board.
+In the past, PvPoke recommended Bulba run with Sludge Bomb and Power Whip, the moveset closest to big brother Venusaur’s Sludge Bomb and Frenzy Plant… but that’s only half right, and leaves Bulbsaur looking very average.
+No, in Little League you usually want speed over brute force, and so even though Seed Bomb is a pretty mediocre 55 damage for 40 energy (hey, at least it’s much better than Aerial Ace!) as compared to Power Whip’s 90 damage for only 10 additional energy, it’s Seed Bomb that you want.
+Between that and the Sludge Bomb that makes Venusaur such a rockstar in PvP, Bulbasaur suddenly becomes arguably THE best Grass type in the entire meta, able to beat every Water type but Slowpoke (yes, that can include Ducklett) AND the vast majority of other Grasses, with only Ferroseed, Shadow Snover, Exeggcute, and the new Fomantis being the viable-ish ones that can survive Bulba.
+I don’t think I would recommend Shadow Bulba though, as it loses to Tentacool and Ducklett and is just generally shakier across the board.